hooklift/oauth2/README.md

 by passing a STS max-age of 0.
 * `X-Frame-Options` header is always sent along the authorization form
 * `X-XSS-Protection` is always sent.
-* Always requires 3rd-party client apps to send the `state` request parameter in order to minimize risk of CSRF attacks.
+* Requires 3rd-party client apps to send the `state` request parameter in order to minimize risk of CSRF attacks.
+* Checks redirect URIs against pre-registered client URIs
-* Always requires clients to register redirect URIs with a HTTPS scheme.
+* Requires redirect URIs to use HTTPS scheme.
 * Does not allow clients to use dynamic redirect URIs.
-* Does refresh-token rotation upon access-token refresh.
+* Forces refresh-token rotation upon access-token refresh.

+### OAuth2 flows supported
+* Authorization Code
+* Implicit
+* Resource Owner Password Credentials
+* Client Credentials

+### Non goals
+It is not a goal of this library to support:

+* Authentication
+* Session management
+* Backend storage, instead we defined an [interface](https://github.com/hooklift/oauth2/blob/master/provider.go#L45-L85) for users to implement and plug any backend storage of their preference.

 ## How to use
 This library was designed as a regular Go's HTTP handler.
-A brief example:
+A brief example about how to use it:

 ```go
 package main